With 22 hectares, Holland Park is considered one of the most relaxing and romantic of the London parks

 So, what will you get for your money in Holland Park?

-Houses start at £850,000 in Holland Park where you can buy a two-bedroom 1970's house with garage on Walmer Road W11.
+Houses start at £1 million in Holland Park where you can buy a two-bedroom 1970's house with garage on Walmer Road W11.
 A former worker's cottage on Avondale Park Gardens W11, covering 1,100 sq ft recently sold after sealed bids for £1,017,000 through estate agents Marsh & Parsons.
-In Norland Place W11, a two-bedroom mews house with a roof terrace will sell for about £2 million and for something slightly bigger, period houses on Princedale Road W11 sell for about £2.2 million plus.
+In Queensdale Walk W11, a small two-bedroom mews house will sell for £1.25m and for something larger, period houses on Portland Road sell between £2.7 million and £10 million.
 For the very best addresses expect to pay a lot more.
-On Addison Crescent W14, where Simon Cowell has a home, prices start at about £6 million.
+On Addison Crescent W14, where Simon Cowell has a home, prices start at about £8 million.
 Prices in Ilchester Place W14, which backs on to Holland Park, are even higher and estate agent Marsh & Parsons has sold a 4,000 square foot house on Clarendon Road for £12 million.
-On the garden squares such as Elgin Crescent W11, prices range between £7 million and £8 million for a 4,000 square foot house.
+On the garden squares such as Elgin Crescent W11, prices range between £9 million and £12 million for a 4,000 square foot house.
 In the heart of Holland Park, however, Sir Richard Branson paid £26 million for his home.

 The area has not always been so grand.
 Pottery Lane, the site of an old brickworks, used to be known as Pigswill Lane and as a den of iniquity a home to cock-fighting.
 Today its two-bedroom cottages sell for £875,000.